ivanvoitovych/tour-of-heroes/README.md

 ```

 When you refresh the page you will get an error that says 'Trying to get property 'Name' of non-object'
-and in browser's console you will se the error as well: 'Uncaught TypeError: Cannot read properties of null (reading 'Name')'
+and in browser's console you will see the error as well: 'Uncaught TypeError: Cannot read properties of null (reading 'Name')'

 To fix that we need to display this only if there is $selectedHero available using if directive
 `if="$selectedHero"`.